ChrisDuffley/stationPlaylist/readme.md

 ## Version 18.02

 * Due to internal changes made to support extension points and other features, NVDA 2017.4 is required.
+* Add-on updating won't be possible under some cases.
+These include running NVDA from source code or with secure mode turned on.
+* If errors occur while checking for updates, these will be logged and NVDA will advise you to read the NVDA log for details.
+* In add-on settings, various update settings in advanced settings section such as update interval will not be displayed if add-on updating is not supported.
 * NVDA will no longer appear to freeze or do nothing when switching to an instant switch profile or a time-based profile and NVDA is configured to announce metadata streaming status.

 ## Version 18.01/15.12-LTS